 Stocks fall as trading starts for year of great expectations

-NEW YORK (AP) — U.S. stocks are falling from their record highs Monday, as trading gets underway in a year where the dominant expectation is for a powerful economic rebound to eventually sweep the world.
+U.S. stocks are falling Monday, as big swings return to Wall Street at the onset of a year where the dominant expectation is for a powerful economic rebound to sweep the world.

+Coronavirus cases keep climbing at frightening rates around the world, threatening to bring more lockdown orders that would punish the economy.
+The worsening numbers also raise the possibility that Wall Street has been overly optimistic about the big economic recovery it sees coming because of COVID-19 vaccines.
+Tuesday’s upcoming runoff elections to determine which party controls the Senate may also be contributing to the volatility.

+“We’ve got a wobbly start to the year here,” said Lindsey Bell, chief investment strategist at Ally Invest.
+“Investors are looking for a reason to lock in profits.
+The selling is probably a bit overdone.”

-Japanese stocks fell even more sharply as officials there mull a state of emergency due to surging virus cases.
-But optimism was more prevalent in other markets.
-Most European and Asian stock indexes were higher, while Treasury yields climbed in a signal of rising expectations for economic growth and inflation.
+Elsewhere in the world, stocks fell in Japan as officials there mull a state of emergency due to surging virus cases.
+But optimism was more prevalent in other markets, with most European and Asian stock indexes higher.
+Treasury yields were holding relatively steady after giving up a healthy gain in the morning.

-Hope for a better future coming thanks to vaccines has recently been helping to paper over concerns about the present, as the pandemic worsens around the world.

 In the United States, regulators have already approved two other vaccines.
 China last week gave the greenlight for its first domestically developed vaccine.
 Others are also being tested.

-The hope is that vaccines will allow daily life around the world to slowly get back to normal.
+The hope in markets had been that vaccines will allow daily life around the world to slowly return to normal.
 That’s helped spark a recent recovery for stocks of travel-related businesses, smaller companies and other industries left behind for much of the pandemic.

+Still, rising coronavirus cases, the emergence of a mutant variant of the virus and concerns that the rollout of the vaccine isn’t happening fast enough are keeping investors on edge, said Adam Taback, chief investment officer for Wells Fargo Private Bank.

+“The (virus), the severity of the impact it’s going to have during the winter, is still weighing on people’s minds,” Taback said.

-Even though infection rates and hospitalizations are now at frightening levels, many investors are betting that ultralow interest rates provided by the Federal Reserve and financial support for the economy recently approved by Congress can help tide the economy over until vaccinations become more widespread.
+Even though infection rates and hospitalizations are at frightening levels, many investors have been betting that ultralow interest rates provided by the Federal Reserve and financial support for the economy recently approved by Congress can help tide the economy over until vaccinations become more widespread.

 Governments might throw less stimulus at their economies than last year, but policy is “still at a very loose setting,” which supports stock prices and lending, said Kerry Craig of JP Morgan Asset Management in a report.